-The current NSU strategic plan covers the period from 2020-2025.
+The current NSU strategic plan covers the years 2020-2025.
+NSU will begin planning for the next strategic plan in the 2024-25 academic year.

-2.05 Accreditation
+2.04 Accreditation

-Nevada State University is accredited by the Northwest Commission on Universitys and Universities.
-Inquiries regarding an institution's accredited status by the Northwest Commission on Colleges and Universities should be directed to the administrative staff of the institution.
+Nevada State University is accredited by the Northwest Commission on Colleges and Universities.
+Inquiries regarding our accredited status by the NWCCU should be directed to the Provost.
 Individuals may also contact: